Complexity of frustration: a new source of non-local non-stabilizerness: Non-stabilizerness close to a classical point

-Depending on the choice of $O_j$, a finite $\lambda$ reduces the extensive ground state degeneracy of the classical point to a finite odd number~\cite{Dong2016, Giampaolo2019, Maric2021}.
-We have that, the degeneracy is equal to 1 regardless of $L$ for the topologically frustrated TFIM while in the case of the CIM is equal to 1 (3) if and only if $L$ is odd and is not (is) an integer multiple of 3.
+Depending on the choice of $O_j$, a finite $\lambda$ reduces the extensive ground state degeneracy of the classical point to a finite odd number.
+In the cases analyzed in this paper, we have two different behaviors.
+For the topologically frustrated TFIM, we have that the degeneracy is completely removed and the dimension of the ground state manifold is always equal to 1~\cite{Dong2016, Giampaolo2019}.
+On the contrary, for the CIM, we have two different situations.
+If $L$ is odd, but it is not an integer multiple of 3 the degeneracy is completely lifted, and we obtain a ground state manifold whose dimension is equal to 1.
+On the other hand, if $L$ is simultaneously odd and an integer multiple of 3 the dimension of the ground state manifold is equal to 3.~\cite{Maric2021}.
 However, independently of the degree of the ground state degeneracy, as the lowest energy state we always find the symmetric superposition of kink states with zero momentum that we can write as

 The $\ket{W_k}$ looks similar to $\ket{W}$ and can be obtained from it using a simple stabilizer circuit.
 This means that we can write $\ket{W_k}=\hat{\mathcal{S}}\ket{W}$ where $\hat{\mathcal{S}}$ is the stabilizer circuit